 Classes for all ages teach: YOU ARE WORTH DEFENDING

 An attempted kidnapping in 2017 prompted the Williamson County Sheriff’s Office to ask themselves what they could do to make families feel safer.
-In January 2018, the department began holding a regular Self Defense Academy to teach kids the Sonic Scream, Chicken Wing, and more; and help men and women of all ages learn to protect and defend against attackers.
+In January 2018, on the anniversary of Rachel Cooke’s disappearance, and with the blessing of her mother Janet, the department held the first Williamson County Sheriff’s Office Self Defense Academy to teach kids the Sonic Scream, Chicken Wing, and more; and help men and women of all ages learn to protect and defend against attackers.

-In 2020, Sheriff Robert Chody, seeing the need and the dividends it was paying in the community, allowed instructor Deputy Brandon Schaefer to shift his duties to full-time self-defense.
+In March of that year, Deputy Brandon Schaefer became a full-time teacher in the course, and has traveled around the state supporting other departments and agencies with his expertise.
 WCSO is the only regional law enforcement agency that provides classes of this caliber, and includes individuals and businesses of all ages and demographics, at any level of fitness.

 Deputy Schaefer is a Karate champion inducted into the Martial Arts Hall of Fame, and he is more than up to the task.
 “He has a passion for self-defense,” the Sheriff adds, “he is a valuable tool for our county and has a very proactive approach to reaching out.
 He equips the community with knowledge that enables people to take care of themselves, and it is gratifying to hear so many of his students talk about how life changing the class has been for them.”